mdn/content/files/en-us/mozilla/firefox/experimental_features/index.md

 Permitted values are:

-- `0`: Accept images with specification violations in both recommendations ("should" language) and requirements ("shall" language), provided they can be safely or unambigiously intepretted.
+- `0`: Accept images with specification violations in both recommendations ("should" language) and requirements ("shall" language), provided they can be safely or unambiguously interpreted.
 - `1` (default): Reject violations of requirements, but allow violations of recommendations.
 - `2`: Strict.
 Reject any violations in requirements or recommendations.